-A South Dakota (SD) quitclaim deed is a legal document that transfers whatever ownership interest in a property one person (the grantor) has, if any, to another person (the grantee).
+A South Dakota (SD) Quitclaim Deed is a legal document that transfers whatever ownership interest in a property one person (the grantor) has, if any, to another person (the grantee).

 Quitclaim deeds often provide for a quick transfer of real property, which is why they are sometimes (incorrectly) referred to as a “quick claims deed” or “quickclaims deed.”
 They may also sometimes be called “quit claims deed.”

 Because there are no guarantees, the grantee takes on more risk.
-If the grantee does not receive the type of ownership interest they expected, there is usually no legal recourse.
+If the grantee does not receive the type of ownership interest they expect, there is usually no legal recourse.

 Important Laws & Requirements

 The following are important laws and requirements for South Dakota quitclaim deeds.

 South Dakota Codified Laws § 43-25-7